kiarie27/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile - dipalays tthe content of /etc/passwd
 3-hellofile - displays contets of /etc/passwd and /etc/hosts
 4-hellofile - displays the last 10 lines of a /etc/passwd
+5-firstlies -displays the first 10 lines of /etc/passwd